fergusmacd/github-actions-usage/README.md

 delivery pipeline.
 If the billing user is on holiday, this is pretty disastrous.
 Better to be forewarned and so extra credits can be added by the billing owner.

-However, the billable minutes total is hidden away in the admin section and so repo owners cannot even see GHA usage.
+However, the usage minutes total is hidden away in the admin section and so repo owners cannot even see GHA usage.
 Even if they could, the usage CSV that GitHub sends out contains too much information making it hard to isolate heavy usage workflows and repos.

 Furthermore, MacOS usage is charged at 10x, Windows 2x the rate of Ubuntu machines.
-This means that a 7 second action runtime will be billed as 1 minute on Ubuntu, 10 minutes on MacOS, and 2 minutes on Windows.
-MacOS builds can take 20-30 minutes and costs can soon build up.
+This means that a 7 second action runtime will be consume 1 minute of the allowance on Ubuntu, 10 minutes on MacOS, and 2 minutes on Windows.
+MacOS builds can take 20-30 minutes and the free minutes soon dry up.
 It turned out, this was the cause of our high usage.
 Top tip: don't build MacOS machines in GitHub.

 ## What the Action Does